Enabling Distributed Tracing

 Screenshot showing the elements described in the surrounding text.

 4. Click Update on any event broker service that shows Update to upgrade the tracing destination for that event broker service.
-From this dialog you can also click on the ellipsis of any service and then click Service Details to open the Status tab of your service where you can view detailed service information, including whether you have deployed a license for distributed tracing to the service.
+From this dialog you can also click more actions on any service and then click Service Details to open the Status tab of your service where you can view detailed service information, including whether you have deployed a license for distributed tracing to the service.

 Deleting a Tracing Destination